 We ask the General Assembly to oppose the pre-emption of home rule powers, which is an increasingly common component of legislative initiatives and of great concern to local governments.
+In fact, our governments believe that home rule status should be granted to all municipalities in the State.

 We also urge the State to respect the role of municipal and township governments in providing services to the public, which is a responsibility our governments take on willingly and carry out effectively for our residents.
 BACOG opposes the preemption of local rights, such as that to make land use and zoning decisions and the right to levy and collect taxes and fees.
 We oppose unfunded mandates by federal or state legislative, executive, or administrative action.

-BACOG member governments operate independently, responsibly and transparently, and we urge the State not to interfere with the functioning of local government - but rather to focus on the critically important State matters at hand such as pension reform, tax reform, job creation and reduction of the State debt.
+BACOG member governments operate independently, responsibly and transparently, and we urge the State not to interfere with the functioning of local government or place additional undue burdens in areas such as FOIA.
+Instead, we ask you to focus on the critically important State matters at hand such as the State budget, reduction of debt, tax reform and job creation.